omeka/plugin-SimpleContactForm/README.md

 The form can be used alone or be included in any page via a helper or a shortcode.

+If wanted, messages can be saved in the database in order to be able to manage them via the admin interface.
+This is useful if the server cannot send emails or for any particular reason.
+Furthermore, it adds the possibility to ask to Akismet if the message is a spam.

 Installation
 ------------